DFM 253 Nutrition in Health and Disease (Units: 3)

 Analyzing and integrating research in nutritional diet therapy.
 Application to health care in clinical/community environments.
 Designing dietary components of patient care plans.
 Diet counseling techniques.

 DFM 655 Nutrition Education and Communication (Units: 3)

 Objectives, methods, resources, and evaluation techniques for educational programs in commercial/community settings in dietetics.
 Knowledge, attitudes, and skills as a dietetic educator.
-Classwork, 2 units; laboratory, 1 unit.
+Lecture, 2 units; activity, 1 unit.
 (Plus-minus letter grade only)

 DFM 751 Seminar in Nutritional Assessment Across the Lifespan (Units: 3)

 Nutritional assessment of patients and clients in the community.
 Assessment of children, adults and the older adult.
-(Plus-minus letter/RP grade)
+(Plus-minus letter grade, RP)